-Attendence: Attendance is mandatory.
+Attendence: Attendance is mandatory!
 Your instructor reserves the right to take attendance and to incorporate your attendance as part of your overall grade.
 For classes that meet two days a week, the maximum number of absences is four.
 For classes that meet three days a week, the maximum number of absences is six.
 Students who exceed the number of allowed absences will receive a grade of EN.
 Your instructor reserves the right to take attendance and to incorporate your attendance as part of your overall grade.

-Academic Status Report: There are times during the semester when you will be issued an academic status report from your instructor if your class grade is failing at that time.
+Academic Status Report: There are two times during the semester when you will be issued an academic status report from your instructor if your class grade is failing at that time.
 If you receive such a status report, you must act on it.
 In particular, if the status report says that you are to meet with your instructor in person, come to office hours within one week of receiving the report.

+Status Report #1 is issued on October 3rd, 2016.
+Status Report #2 is issued on October 27th, 2016.
 Status reports are not a real-time running tally of your grades in the class, nor are they updated to reflect grades earned after the report has been issued.